wfuu/SQL/README.md

-Snippets of SQL demonstrating a number of simulated scenarios for data access, join, and aggregation.
+Snippets of SQL demonstrating a number of simulated scenarios for data access, join, and aggregation, both through MySQL and R.